-Stoma opens during the day time when photosynthesis occurs under the presence of sunlight.
+Stoma opens during the daytime when photosynthesis occurs in the presence of sunlight.
 As we need fuel to cook food, plants harness carbon dioxide as fuel to prepare food for themselves.
 Therefore, stomata play an essential role in the process of photosynthesis.

 Stoma opens or closes as per its water need.
 On dehydration of the plant cells, a stoma closes to retain water.
 But, the plants excessive water in the form of water vapours and oxygen through stomata during transpiration.

 In this way, the stoma functions to maintain the cell turgidity by maintaining the water potential.
-The stomata allow atmospheric carbon dioxide to enter the plant cells necessary for photosynthesis and thereby providing strength to the plant cells.
+In addition, the stomata allow atmospheric carbon dioxide to enter the plant cells necessary for photosynthesis and thereby providing strength to the plant cells.